 Keep your fennel well-watered, and don't forget the importance of fertilizing plants regularly with a high potassium feed.
 If you grow potatoes, you will find it also helps to ‘earth up’ bulb fennel (as you do with spuds) to blanche the bulbs and keep them cool.
 Then all you need to do is keep them weed-free and water liberally until the fall.
 They're usually ready to harvest when the bases are around 3–4in wide (7–10cm).

 Can you plant potatoes in July?

 Most people plant their potatoes in March–April.
-However, if you fancy growing your own roasties for comforting winter meals (or even your Christmas lunch) this year, you can plant them in July or even August.
+However, if you know how to grow potatoes that way, and are now feeling confident enough to try something new, there is a way to delay the cropping season. if you fancy growing your own roasties for comforting winter meals (or even your Christmas lunch) this year, you can plant them in July or even August.

-You need to use cold-stored potato tubers, as advises the RHS.
+According to the RHS, you need to use cold-stored potato tubers.
 These are available from specialist seed merchants.
-'Charlotte' and 'Maris Peer' are good choices and won't need to be chitted before planting in a trench.
+'Charlotte' and 'Maris Peer' are good choices and they won't need to be chitted before planting in a trench.
 Remove the foliage for composting after it dies down in early fall.
 They should take around 12 weeks until they're ready to harvest.